Vocational Preparation and English Language Services (ELS)

 The Skills for Education and Employment (SEE) program is funded by the Australian Government Department of Education and Training.

-English Language Services (AMEP) offers a broad range of opportunities for learning English Language including preliminary and short courses as well as courses ranging from Certificate I through to Certificate III.
+English Language Services offers a broad range of opportunities for learning English Language including preliminary and short courses as well as courses ranging from Certificate I through to Certificate III for settled migrants and for eligible migrants funded by the Adult Migrant English Program (AMEP).

 - Up to five levels of English as a Second or Other Language

-- Young Migrant Education Program – Specific youth programs for students aged 18 – 24 years
+- Young Migrant Education Program (YMEP) – Specific youth programs for students aged 18 – 24 years

 “The course was a great way of learning some new skills and getting some ideas about the direction I wanted to go in.
 The teachers were great, very helpful and inspiring.” – Wendy, Skills for Work and Training Program